 Whenever I am working on The Prince Project (my database of people of color who were in Maine prior to 1800), I encounter many heart-wrenching stories.
 The accounts of abuse and the fights for freedom leave me breathless.
 So many preferred to face death rather than to remain enslaved.
 Others inspire me with their courage … Continue reading Patience Boston 1711-1735

-\Prince.
+Prince.
 His name was Prince.
 Later in his life, he was often known to some as Prince McLellan, but his last moniker came later.
-For most of his life, and in death, he was just Prince.
-He had his singular name because he was a slave, and that was the way it was with slaves. … Continue reading The Prince Project
+For most of his life, and in death, he was just known as Prince.
+He had his singular name because he was enslaved.
+Just one name.
+They didn’t need a last name, … Continue reading The Prince Project